 The following features are included in the External Images plugin:

-- Provides new ‘external image url’ field on WooCommerce product pages which will overrule ‘featured image’
+- Provides new ‘external_image_url’ field on post and product pages which will overrule ‘featured image’

-- Uses external image URL (e.g. from third-party CDN or affiliate CDN) on archive pages (thumbnails) and product pages
+- Uses external image URL (e.g. from third-party CDN or affiliate CDN) on archive pages (thumbnails), post and product pages

-- Prevents Datafeedr from downloading images when users browse your site – speeds up Datafeedr sites as a result
+- Includes code tailored to help Datafeedr users and stop Datafeedr from downloading images when users browse your site – speeds up Datafeedr sites as a result.

-- Works with product variations as well as simple and external products
+- Works with product variations as well as simple and external products.
+Does not handle different images per variation yet.

 - Avoids the need for your server to download images and resize them.
 Saves disk and CPU and massively speeds up imports involving images.